-Mornington Peninsula is 1 hour’s drive south of Melbourne and is known for its beautiful beaches, relaxed atmosphere, tranquillity, and good wine.
+Visit Mornington Peninsula, it a is 1 hour’s drive south of Melbourne and is known for its beautiful beaches, relaxed atmosphere, tranquillity, and good wine.
 Here are some places and activities that you shouldn’t miss during your stay on the peninsula.

 Discover Mornington Peninsula

-A must-see when visiting the peninsula is the village of Sorrento.
+A must-see when you visit the Mornington Peninsula is the village of Sorrento.
 On the agenda: shopping, coffee or a glass of wine on the terrace, gelato galore and going out.
 The Back Beach on the open sea side is frequented by surfers, while the front beach in the bay is more suitable for families and children.
 The Back Beach is one of the most beautiful beaches on the peninsula.

-Other beautiful coastal villages such as Mornington and Dromana provide a relaxed atmosphere.
+Other beautiful coastal villages such as Mornington and Dromana provide a relaxed atmosphere and a worth a visit.
 The Mornington shopping street offers a wide variety of restaurants and bars that are equally appealing.

 The Beach Boxes (colourful huts) of Mount Martha, less known than those of Brighton Beach, are also pretty.
 The beach is much less touristy.
 In Martha, where many cafes serve brunch throughout the day, you can feel the “chill vibe”.
 A little further south, on the other hand, it’s more about adrenaline.
 On the famous “Pillars”, many Australians and tourists gather for cliff jumping!

 The summit of Arthur Seat Hill offers stunning views across the peninsula and the ocean.
 The ascent is possible by car or chairlift!

 Near Red Hill and Dromana, there are several vineyards, distilleries, and breweries.
 The selection is so wide that it’s hard to choose!